Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Simplified MLSE

 To reduce the number of adders and comparators, the reduced state is combined with computational simplification.
-In our paper, we refer to L2S-MLSE with the combination of computational simplification and reduced state as simplified L2S-MLSE.
-As shown in Fig. \ref{fig6}, the output signal $d$ of FFE can be regarded as the pre-decision value of the received signal \cite{hoon}.
-For PAM4 with 4 states of $\{-3,-1,1,3\}$, if the number of states is reduced from 4 to 3 through pre-decision value, the possible states include $\{-3,-1,1\}$ or $\{-1,1,3\}$, which are represented by $\{a,b,c\}$ in Fig. \ref{fig7}(a).
-If the number of states is reduced from 4 to 2 through pre-decision value, the possible states include $\{-3,-1\}$, $\{-1,1\}$ or $\{1,3\}$, which are represented by $\{a,b\}$ in Fig. \ref{fig7}(b).
-As shown in Fig. \ref{fig7}(a), when the state number is reduced to 3, the number of ACS units in a 2-step calculation is reduced from 16 to 9, in which only 27 adders and 18 comparators are needed.
-As shown in Fig. \ref{fig7}(b), when the state number is reduced to 2, the number of ACS units in a 2-step calculation is reduced from 16 to 4, in which only 8 adders and 4 comparators are needed.
+In our paper, we refer to MLSE with the combination of computational simplification and reduced state as simplified MLSE.
+The output signal $d$ of FFE can be regarded as the pre-decision value of the received signal \cite{hoon}.
+For PAM4 with 4 states of $\{-3,-1,1,3\}$, if the number of states is reduced from 4 to 3 through pre-decision value, the possible states include $\{-3,-1,1\}$ or $\{-1,1,3\}$, which are represented by $\{a,b,c\}$.
+If the number of states is reduced from 4 to 2 through pre-decision value, the possible states include $\{-3,-1\}$, $\{-1,1\}$ or $\{1,3\}$, which are represented by $\{a,b\}$.
+When the state number is reduced to 3, the number of ACS units in a calculation is reduced from 16 to 9, in which only 27 adders and 18 comparators are needed.
+When the state number is reduced to 2, the number of ACS units in a calculation is reduced from 16 to 4, in which only 8 adders and 4 comparators are needed.

 \textit{1) BM Calculation and ACS of the First Layer:} For the first layer, although the reduced state is applied, all the possible state sets can be encountered.
 Therefore, all the equations in ${\bf{A}}$, ${\bf{B}}$, ${\bf{C}}$ and ${\bf{D}}$ should be calculated in advance.
 There is no difference for the calculation of ${\bf{A}}$, ${\bf{B}}$, ${\bf{C}}$ and ${\bf{D}}$ no matter whether the reduced state is applied.
 When calculating ${\bf{A}}+{\bf{B}}$, ${\bf{A}}-{\bf{B}}$, ${\bf{C}}+{\bf{D}}$ or ${\bf{C}}-{\bf{D}}$, the number of adders is reduced to 27 for 3 states and 8 for 2 states.
 After the adders, the number of comparators is reduced to 18 for 3 states and 4 for 2 states.
 In conclusion, for 3 states, the computational complexity of the first layer includes $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $34N+31$ adders, and $9N$ comparators.
 For 2 states, the computational complexity of the first layer includes $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $49N/2+31$ adders, and $2N$ comparators.